General Electric: Corporate recognition and rankings

 In 2012, GE's brand was valued at $28.8 billion.
 CEO Jeff Immelt had a set of changes in the presentation of the brand commissioned in 2004, after he took the reins as chairman, to unify the diversified businesses of GE.

-Tom Geismar later stated that looking back at the logos of the 1910s, 1920s, and 1930s, one can clearly judge that they are old-fashioned.
-Chermayeff & Geismar, along with colleagues Bill Brown and Ivan Chermaev, created the modern 1980 logo.
-They, in turn, argued that even now the old logos look out of date, earlier they were good.
 The changes included a new corporate color palette, small modifications to the GE logo, a new customized font (GE Inspira) and a new slogan, "Imagination at work", composed by David Lucas, to replace the slogan "We Bring Good Things to Life" used since 1979.
 The standard requires many headlines to be lowercased and adds visual "white space" to documents and advertising.
 The changes were designed by Wolff Olins and are used on GE's marketing, literature, and website.
-In 2014, a second typeface family was introduced: GE Sans and Serif by Bold Monday created under art direction by Wolff Olins.
+In 2014, a second typeface family was introduced: GE Sans and Serif by Bold Monday, created under art direction by Wolff Olins.

 As of 2016, GE had appeared on the Fortune 500 list for 22 years and held the 11th rank.
 GE was removed from the Dow Jones Industrial Average on June 28, 2018, after the value had dropped below 1% of the index's weight.

 Businesses

-GE's primary business divisions are:
+GE's primary business divisions were: